 The research is both nationally and internationally oriented.
-International research project teams are funded by the EU or other international bodies.
+Cooperation within international research project teams is key to progress in scientific understanding of the atmosphere and environment

 My research is on atmospheric composition with a focus on the ozone layer, air pollution, and the physical parameters that determine the oxidizing ('cleansing') capacity of the atmosphere.
 Methane and tropospheric ozone, mainly formed through enhanced methane emissions, constitute a significant contribution to anthropogenic climate forcing next to CO2.
-Enhanced ozone levels at the surface are harmful for health and limits agricultural yields.
+Enhanced ozone levels at the surface are harmful for health and limit agricultural yields.
 Excessive deposition of nitrogen compounds lead to important environmental impacts such as eutrofication and degradations in biodiversity.
-TM5 is the global chemistry module of the Earth System model EC Earth.
-Two-way coupling of TM5 within EC Earth is implemented to improve the study of the interaction of past, present-day and future atmospheric composition changes with the other elements of the Earth system.
+EC Earth is being developed to improve the study of the interaction of past, present-day and future atmospheric composition changes with the other elements of the Earth system.
 Lotos-Euros is the regional model used for air quality forecasts.
-Harmonie is the model used for warnings on bad weather conditions for the local dispersion of pollutants.
+Harmonie is a regional weather model used for weather warnings and information on adverse conditions for the local dispersion of pollutants.
 A trajectoriemodel is used to trace the origin and fate of air masses.